 I also posted my phone number there for students to text me.
 I used Google Voice to create a phone number just for this purpose.
-I discovered that students who are overwhelmed needed to text their questions instead of emailing me.
+I discovered that students who are overwhelmed needed to text their questions instead of emailing.

 Relationships calm overwhelmed brains

 Students wouldn’t even try assignments at first because they were too overwhelmed.
-So I went back to best-practices for Trauma curriculum–Prompting students to share about themselves, sharing about myself, and responding with enthusiasm, empathy, and compassion to student shares.
+So I went back to best-practices for Trauma-Embracing curriculum–Prompting students to share about themselves, sharing about myself, and responding with enthusiasm, empathy, and compassion to student shares.

 And it was from these prompts I learned the most about my students:

 I learned which students were depressed and needed me to acknowledge that depression and connect them to services.

 I learned that a student had been suicidal in previous years and needed an outlet to talk about that time in their life.
 I referred that student to services.

 I learned which students had support systems in their homes and who was feeling alone in the world.